Naludrag/AIT/Labo1/Labo1.md

 drwxr-xr-x 2 stephane stephane 4096 sep 23 06:12 Videos
 ```

-In the beginning we can see that in the `tmp` the files contains exactly the same structure as the hom directory.
+In the beginning we can see that in the `tmp` the files contains exactly the same structure as the backup of the home directory.

 Then we decided to change the permissons, the owner and added a new file to change the last modification time for the `Music` directory.
 Here is the final result.
 ```bash